Hindu mythology is rich in its legacies and

 observance of a shraadh in one's own life time at Gaya.
 Should one,

-therefore, anticipate, a situation that there is no one after him
+therefore, anticipate, a situation that there is no one after him to

-for himself for mutual peace and propensity. |
+himself for mutual peace and propensity. |